 5. Watch for weight fluctuations and belly fat

-Keep an eye on your waist size and sudden changes in weight.
+Keep an eye on your waist size and sudden weight changes.
 Check if your stamina has decreased as your belly fat has increased.
-Excess belly fat reduces testosterone and impacts stamina.
+Excess belly fat can reduce testosterone levels and affect stamina.
 Rapid weight gain from poor eating may be a red flag.

 6. Test your stamina with light physical activity